grntco/100daysofcode/README.md

 Day 71: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Completed two of the end-of-course projects, palindromes and roman numeral converter.
 3 more to go.

-Day 72: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
-Completed the project on a Caesar cypher and started the next on a phone number checker.
-1/2 projects left to go!
+Day 72: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
+Completed the project on the Caesar cypher and started the next on a phone number checker.
+1/2 project left to go!